-Political rights and civil liberties are generally respected in the Solomon Islands, though corruption remains a serious issue, and the government does not operate with openness and transparency.
-Violence against women is a significant problem.
+Political rights and civil liberties are generally respected in the Solomon Islands.
+There are weaknesses in the rule of law, and corruption remains a serious concern, but recent governments have taken steps to address it.
+Violence against women is also a significant problem.

-- Investigations by the anticorruption body Task Force Janus led to a number of high-profile arrests.
+- Investigations by a special anticorruption task force led to a number of high-profile arrests during the year.

 A. ELECTORAL PROCESS: 9 / 12